The Gospel of Jesus Christ - What Paul Preached

 Until they undergo:

-Until then, the person remains in a spiritual middle state - outside the Kingdom of God, without the indwelling Holy Spirit, without the remission of their sin.
+Until then, the person remains in an unbiblical "spiritual middle state" - outside the Kingdom of God, without the indwelling Holy Spirit, without the remission of their sin.

 This is not an incidental teaching.
 It is the structural center of Wellspring theology, and it is what allows leaders to:

 This is not the gospel of grace.
 It is a gated gospel, with gates created by Norman James and carried on by his successors.
-It is not the gospel of Jesus Christ.
+It is not the gospel taught by the apostle Paul and the other apostles; it is not the gospel of Jesus Christ.

 What Paul taught: the Spirit is given when you believe